What Is Immigration?

 - A higher standard of living

 A positive economic effect has been found in native populations due to immigration.
 Whereas, low-skilled natives are adversely affected by low-skilled immigration.
 Many countries have their visa restrictions and immigration restrictions.
-Hence, the entry of the person to the country for the purpose of gaining work is not possible without a valid visa.
+Hence, the person’s entry to the country to gain work is impossible without a valid visa.
 Whereas, temporary workers, students, and tourists can remain in the U.S. with non-immigrant visas and student visas.
 Thousands of foreign nationals work and live lawfully in the U.S. under nonimmigrant visas.
-The U.S. citizens and immigrants have differences in their characteristics such as low English language ability.
-Hence, immigrants reject to work with U.S.-born workers and they are more likely to work go for risky jobs.
+U.S. citizens and immigrants have different characteristics, such as low English language ability.
+Hence, immigrants refuse to work with U.S.-born workers, and they are more likely to work for risky jobs.

 Other major reasons for immigration include oppression, religious persecution, political structure, wars, and genocide.
-No matter what is the reason behind but immigration provides new opportunities to the immigrants.
-However, it requires a lot of hard work and sacrifices for a better future.
+No matter the reason, immigration provides new opportunities for immigrants.
+However, it requires much hard work and sacrifices for a better future.

 How the immigration system of the U.S. works

-Immigration laws of the U.S. are complex than that of other countries.
-They have a strict immigration policy to handle the legal status of the immigrant population.
-Various laws have been passed to determine the status of immigrants including unaccompanied children.
-The Immigration and Nationality Act is the body of the law governing the current immigration policy.
+The U.S. immigration laws are more complex than those of other countries.
+The country has a strict immigration policy to handle the legal status of the immigrant population.
+Various laws have been passed to determine the status of immigrants, including unaccompanied children.
+The Immigration and Nationality Act governs the current immigration policy.

 Hence, the impact of immigration on the economy of the U.S. has been positive.
-Refugees and immigrants from countries add trillions of dollars to the U.S. GDP.
+Refugees and immigrants from other countries add trillions of dollars to the U.S. GDP.
 Despite all these positive impacts, the U.S. has become a more restrictionist policy government.
-Hence, these policies include increased immigration enforcement, the imposition of fiscal cost, and threatening the immigrant communities and the community leaders.
+Hence, these policies include increased immigration enforcement, the imposition of fiscal costs, and threats the immigrant communities and community leaders.

 Today’s immigrant population in the U.S.

 The foreign-born population living in the U.S. is approximately 43.3 million.
-Of the foreign-born population, 22.6 million are noncitizens out of which 11.1 million are unauthorized population and 13.1 million are permanent residents.
-In 2015, broken down by immigration status 26.9% of the foreign-born population was from Mexico.
+Of the foreign-born population, 22.6 million are noncitizens, 11.1 million are unauthorized and 13.1 million are permanent residents.
+In 2015, broken down by immigration status, 26.9% of the foreign-born population was from Mexico.
 2.4 million from India and 2.7 million from China.
 However, females in the foreign-born population are more in number than men.
 U.S.-born children of immigrants have higher life status than their parents.
 Hence, immigrants complement the skills of American workers.
 And the southern border is still a matter of discord.

-Unauthorized and undocumented immigrants are increasingly entering the U.S. Legalization of undocumented workers would boost the economy of the U.S. Hence, undocumented immigrants generate higher incomes for the U.S. firms than their native workers.
-This has been found according to the National Bureau of Economic Research paper of 2018.
+Unauthorized and undocumented immigrants are increasingly entering the U.S. Legalization of undocumented workers would boost the U.S. economy.
+Hence, undocumented immigrants generate higher incomes for U.S. firms than their native workers.
+According to the National Bureau of Economic Research paper of 2018, this has been found.
 The majority of the unauthorized immigrants in the U.S. are Mexicans among the foreign-born population.

 The state of the border and interior enforcement

 To deter undocumented immigrants, the U.S. border patrol has made continuous efforts. changes have been made to the asylum procedures, interior enforcement, and border security.
-Hence, protection of the U.S.-Mexico border has taken care of from previous years.
-Border wall and fencing towards southern border have been built which is very costly.
+Hence, protection of the U.S.-Mexico border has been taken care of in previous years.
+Border wall and fencing towards the southern border have been built, which is very costly.
 In Texas, the construction of the border wall remains controversial.
-Border agents at the U.S- Mexico border take effective measures and patrol every mile of the southern border.
+Border agents at the U.S.-Mexico border take effective measures and patrol every mile of the southern border.
 Moreover, border patrol randomly inspects illegal entry through U.S. ports of entry.

 Immigration and Customs Enforcement

-The government of the U.S. has been working on immigration and customs enforcement more than other federal criminal law enforcement agencies.
+The U.S. government has been working on immigration and customs enforcement more than other federal criminal law enforcement agencies.
 Immigration officers and federal immigration officials take care of all these procedures.
-Obama administration established secure communities that are a federal immigration enforcement program that identifies immigrants in the U.S. Secure communities carry out ICE’s enforcement priorities.
+The Obama Administration established Secure Communities, a federal immigration enforcement program that identifies immigrants in the U.S. Secure Communities carry out ICE’s enforcement priorities.
 Moreover, he supported comprehensive immigration reforms.

 Unaccompanied children in the immigration court system